rajendra627/k8s-bootcamp/storage/README.md

 For those applications that need to manage durable state, particularly, state that survives across container restarts, K8S provides the volume resource - there are multiple volume types such as NFS, [Azure Disk](https://github.com/kubernetes/examples/tree/master/staging/volumes/azure_disk), [Azure File](https://github.com/kubernetes/examples/blob/master/staging/volumes/azure_file/README.md), and more.

-To the containers, volumes are just directory on the disk.
+To the containers, volumes are just a directory on the file system.
 The Docker image is at the root of the file system, and you can mount multiple volumes at specified paths within the image.
 Each container in the pod must independently specify where to mount each volume.

 Which volume type you use depends on your requirements: